thesephist/dotink/content/docs/overview.md

 We define variables in Ink with the `:=` assignment operator.
 The assignment operator binds a value to a variable name (or a composite value's key) in the current scope.
 Variables in Ink are lexically scoped.

 Ink supports the basic arithmetic operations using infix operators, and more advanced functions using builtin native functions.
+Note that to declare a negative number, Ink uses the negation operator `~` (a tilde) instead of a negative sign.

 ```
 (1 + 2 * 3 / 4) + ~5 % 7 `` -> 1.78571429